DivyanshKushwaha/Web-Based-AI-Bot/README.md

-# 🤖 AI Chatbot using Flask & Gemini AI
+# Web Based AI Chatbot using Flask & Gemini AI

 An intelligent chatbot built with **Flask**, **Google Gemini AI**, and **Pinecone** for vector storage.
 It fetches real-time responses from a web-based knowledge base and provides human-like answers.

 ---

-## 🚀 Features
+## Features

 - **Conversational AI** powered by **Google Gemini AI**
 - **Web Scraping** to extract course-related information